Veggie Dogs – This meatless version of the classic Hot dog is loaded with vegetables, more flavorful and better for you!

-As you know, I grew up in India, and as much as my two grandmothers and mom instilled in me the love of all things food (Indian and Burmese), TV also had a role to play.
-My brother and I watched a lot of Cartoon Network (as you can imagine) and Hamburgers and Hot Dogs were the stuff of our dreams, particularly because the only way we could ever taste them, was in our minds as we watched the cartoon characters noshing on them!
+I grew up in India, and as much as my family instilled in me the love of all things food (Indian and Burmese), TV also had a role to play.
+As children, my brother and I watched a lot of Cartoon Network (as you can imagine) and as a result, Hamburgers and Hot Dogs were the stuff of our dreams, particularly because the only way we could ever taste them, was in our minds as we watched the animated characters noshing on them!

-The first chance I got to eating anything remotely out of our childhood TV shows was on a flight to the Andaman Islands where they served toast, eggs and sausages for breakfast.
+The first chance I got to eating anything remotely out of our childhood TV shows was on a flight to the Andaman Islands where they served toast, eggs and chicken sausages for breakfast.
 And while I did not hate it, it did burst my fantasy bubble a little bit.
-I guess my Indian taste buds, used to a minimum of 5 herbs spices in every meal, expected a little bit more.
+I guess my Indian taste buds, used to a minimum of 5 herbs & spices in every meal, expected more heat and flavor.

 But to be fair, it was airplane food – and there is yet to be something served on a flight that I could learn to love.
-I read somewhere that the reason most of us hate airplane food is because the high altitude and pressurized cabin alters our taste buds, so that everything you eat tastes bland and unappetizing.
+I read somewhere that the reason most of us hate airplane food is because the high altitude and pressurized cabin alters our taste buds, so that everything you eat tastes bland and unappetizing even if it isn’t actually so.
 And I say most of us, because my husband LOVES airplane food.
 He enjoys the tiny portions, the way it’s presented – how everything comes wrapped individually.
-It’s extremely weird, especially to sit next to him, hungry, hating everything about cramped up spaces and the terrible food and there he is, giddy as a child when the food trolley comes a rollin’!
-Ugh!
+It’s extremely weird, especially to sit next to him, jet lagged, hungry, hating limited legroom and the terrible food and there he is, giddy as a child when the food trolley comes a rolling!

 Anyway, since my first assessment of the sausage came from such a poor source, I decided to give it a try again on land.
 It was definitely better, yes, but still nothing short of what I expected.
 Besides a little research on hot dogs (particularly the sausages) enlightened me on some of the crappy things they put in there, and I decided to steer clear of the thing forever.